dev-talib/event_horizon_outlaws/README.md

-# Event Horizon - 2D Battle Royale
+# Event Horizon outlaws - 2D Battle Royale

 ## Overview

-**Event Horizon** is a multiplayer 2D battle royale game where players navigate a vast space environment, engage in combat, and compete to be the last player standing.
+**Event Horizon outlaws** is a multiplayer 2D battle royale game where players navigate a vast space environment, engage in combat, and compete to be the last player standing.
 Inspired by classic shooters, the game combines fast-paced action with strategic gameplay elements, set against a visually stunning backdrop of space.

 ## Features